The Boy, The Mother, and The Gifts: A Fable

 That night, remembering the joy the chopper had brought, the mother went back to the store.

-She came home with more gifts: a racetrack with flashing headlights, a castle with a drawbridge and a dragon, a telescope to see the stars.
+She came home with more gifts: a race car with flashing headlights, a castle with a drawbridge and a dragon, a telescope to see the stars.

 The boy played.
 He laughed.